Mojang/ore-ui/react-facet/docs/api/hooks.md

 ## `useFacetCallback`

 The `useFacetCallback` hook is similar to React’s `useCallback` in that it allows you to create a memoized callback that will only be updated if some of the explicit dependencies change.
-On top of that, `useFacetCallback` allows you to pass in a Facet and get the current value of that facet in the callback body.
+On top of that, `useFacetCallback` allows you to pass one or more Facets and get the current values of those facets in the callback body.

 Say for example that you have a small form, and want to create a handler for the Submit action.
 You need to have access to the current value of a facet that stores the `value` of an input field in order to send that value back to the parent component when the `Submit` button of the form. `useFacetCallback` allows you to create such handler, which will always have access to the current value of the facet.